Latest News« Back to News

 “We have cared, we have shared and we have dared and wish you the best of luck in your new venture.”

-There was wonderful entertainment provided by dedicated musicians, including the orchestra, and pianist Eleanor, the school’s Blue Riband winner, and beautiful singing from the choirs under the direction of music teacher, Mr Mike Steer.
+There was wonderful entertainment provided by dedicated musicians, including pianist Eleanor, the school’s Blue Riband winner, and beautiful singing from the choirs under the direction of music teacher, Mr Mike Steer.